NativeScript/plugins/packages/auto-fit-text/README.md

 # @nativescript/auto-fit-text

+A plugin that extends the Nativescript [Label](https://docs.nativescript.org/ui/label) with changes to adjust the font size according to the label's width.

 ## Installation

 ```cli
 npm install @nativescript/auto-fit-text
 ```

-This plugin extends the Nativescript [Label](https://docs.nativescript.org/ui/label) with changes to adjust the font size according to the label's width.

-## Usage
+## Use nativescript/auto-fit-text

 ### Core